-Halloween has only been introduced to Vietnam in the last decade due to increased tourism from Westerners, however it’s becoming bigger and bigger each year.
-Locals flock to De Tham street in Ho Chi Minh City (formerly called Saigon) or Tam Trinh Building in Hanoi for the biggest street party of the year on 31st October.
-Ironically, Vietnam is the hottest place in Asia on this date, so costumes tend to be on the lighter side, and parties held in the streets.
+Halloween may be a recent introduction to Vietnam but it’s becoming bigger and bigger each year.
+Locals flock to De Tham street in Ho Chi Minh City or Tam Trinh Building in Hanoi for the biggest street party of the year on 31st October.
+Unlike our chilly autumn nights Vietnam is toasty at this time of year so costumes tend to be on the lighter side, and parties held in the open air.

 Halloween is becoming more and more common in India as newer generations of Indian parents have been exposed to westernised culture, TV programmes and ideals.
 Children dress up in handmade costumes and seek treats in return, but it’s seen more as a recognition towards westernism than the celebration of all saint’s day.

-In very rare occasions (such as this year) Halloween falls on the same weekend as Diwali, so many clubs and bars are holding events to celebrate both.
-You can be there for Halloween or Diwali 2020 whilst on one of our India Tours.
+In very rare occasions Halloween falls on the same weekend as Diwali, so many clubs and bars are holding events to celebrate both.

 In August, Japan celebrates ‘Obon’ which is when it’s believed that ancestors come back to life in spirit form and walk the earth and visit their relatives.
 Obon is held on the 13th – 15th day of the 7th month of the year in line with the Japanese solar calendar.
 During this time pop-up haunted houses are erected (and believe us they are terrifying!) as well as organised trips for people to attend ‘Haunted Camps’ and share ghost stories across the campfire.
 Stories of ‘Yurei’ are told, Yurei are Japanese Ghosts that get stuck between the physical world and the afterlife.